byteleaf/es-cqrs-sample/README.md

 scalability and traceability.
 Two architectural patterns that can help with this are event sourcing and CQRS (Command Query Responsibility Segregation).

-In this guide, we'll walk through a practical example of implementing Event Sourcing with CQRS using NestJS and Oocda, demonstrating how these patterns work together to build scalable, maintainable applications.
+In this guide, we'll walk through a practical example of implementing Event Sourcing with CQRS using NestJS and [Ocoda](https://ocoda.github.io/event-sourcing), demonstrating how these patterns work together to build scalable, maintainable applications.

 ## What is Event Sourcing (ES)?